 With too few troops and a war taking longer than expected, guess who’s gone from a strategic reserve to an operational force?
-Until recently, roughly half of the Army National Guard was on active duty or on alert for possible service.
+Roughly half of the Army National Guard is now on active duty or on alert for possible service.
 This has “upset the traditional understanding of the Reserve and Guard,” according to Thomas Donnelly, resident fellow at the American Enterprise Institute for defense and national security issues.
 “Most Reservists and Guard members signed up assuming they’d be activated only for extraordinary circumstances and then only for a limited time.”
 Now they’re engaged in an ongoing war zone, and people are coming home dead.
 In that context, the October 2004 incident where reservists in Iraq refused to drive a fuel convoy on a dangerous mission was only a matter of time.

 The manpower shortfall explains why Senator John Kerry invoked the draft boogeyman during the 2004 election campaign, and why President Bush quickly promised not to bring it back.
 But it’s an obvious question: In the face of military need, why not have a draft?

 With nearly 300 million people, the United States has a vast manpower pool.
 Despite the Bush administration’s commitment not to reinstate the draft, senior officials of the Selective Service System and the Pentagon did study ways of revamping conscription as recently as 2003.
 Discussions involved stretching the maximum required draft registration age from 25 to 34 years old, including women for the first time, and identifying registrants with critical skills for specialized military and government service.